Maroon Bells Amphitheater Wedding & Elopement Guide for 2026

 Is a Permit Required to Get Married at Maroon Bells Amphitheater?

-To have a wedding at the Maroon Bells Amphitheater, you are required to secure the site via the designated online portal (here).
-However, you can “elope” on the trails nearby with no permit, as long as you don’t have any guests.
+Yes.
+To have a wedding at the Maroon Bells Amphitheater, you must reserve the site through Recreation.gov for $200 per day.
+Reservations open one year in advance on a rolling basis.
+However, you can elope on the nearby trails without a permit, as long as you don't have any guests or an officiant.

 How Much Does it Cost to Get Married at Maroon Bells?